IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 3. List of Absent Students per Course
       - Shows students registered in a course who never attended any session
-      - Requires a registration file for the course (`CourseID.txt`)
+      - Requires a corresponding registration file named (`CourseID.txt`) for the course

 4. List of Late Arrivals per Session
       - Lists students who joined a session later than the allowed threshold (default 5 minutes)
       - Shows scheduled time versus actual join time

 5. List of Students Leaving Early
-      - Displays students who left a session at least 5 minutes before the end
+      - Displays students who left a session at least 5 minutes before the end of the session
       - Requires session start time and length from `log.txt`

 6. Average Attendance Time per Student per Course